kaapana/kaapana/docs/source/faq/how_to_backup_kaapana_instance.rst

 #. ``slow_data_dir=/home/kaapana``:  Location of huge files, like images or our object store is located here.
 Preferably, an HDD is mounted here.

-They can be adjusted in the :term:`platform-deployment-script` and can also be identical (everything is stored at one place).
+They can be adjusted in the :term:`deploy-platform-script` and can also be identical (everything is stored at one place).

 Some details about the data directories are described below: